Electricity sector in Finland: Distribution

 Major distributors are: Helen Oy, Caruna and Elenia.
 Other companies are Savon Voima (Savo), Pohjois-Karjalan Sähkö (Northern Karelia, Järvi-Suomen Energia (Central Finland), Kymenlaakson Sähkö (Kymenlaakso) and Loiste (Kajaani and Sotkamo).

 Caruna in the south of Finland is owned mostly (80%) by Australian and Dutch holding and property companies.
 In 2017 Caruna's turn-over was €145 million and state tax rate 4% (€6 million).
-In 2017 Caruna paid its stakeholders 8.17% interest (77 million) while market loans were 1.5–3 % interest.
+In 2017 Caruna paid its stakeholders 8.17% interest (77 million) while market loans were 1.5–3% interest.
 Company interest cost were reduced from the taxable income based on Sipilä Cabinet taxation rules.

 Politics

 In 2016 there has been renewed discussion about Finland's energy policy.
 Finland imports over 20% of the electricity used at peak usage.
-For example, in the hour between 17-18 on January 7, 2016, during a period of extreme cold, Finland imported 4,300 MW (28.5%) out of a record 15,100 MW of total usage (average over 1 hour).
+For example, in the hour between 17 and 18 on January 7, 2016, during a period of extreme cold, Finland imported 4,300 MW (28.5%) out of a record 15,100 MW of total usage (average over 1 hour).
 Multiple delays in the construction of the third reactor at the Olkiluoto Nuclear Power Plant (1,600 MW) exacerbated the domestic energy production deficit, until finally starting regular production in April 2023.
 A consortium of Finnish industry and power companies called Fennovoima has applied and been granted a permission to build another new nuclear power plant, delivered by Russia's Rosatom, which also has a 1/3 stake on the power plant.
 This has caused some concern among observers about Russia being able to manipulate Nordic electricity prices or use the power plant as a leverage in conflict situations.
 The plant was estimated to be operational by 2024 and projected to produce 1,200 MW of electricity, but all work was stopped in 2022 due to the Russian invasion of Ukraine.

 The Finnish Security Intelligence Service (Supo) indicated in 2016 that foreign intelligence activity in Finland was aimed at influencing decision-making in energy policy.